Interstate 80 Business (Sacramento, California): History

 The State Division of Highways (predecessor to Caltrans) constructed Sacramento's freeways system incrementally from the 1940s to the 1970s.
 The plan for the Elvas Freeway was presented in the Sacramento Area Traffic Survey in 1947–1948, and the freeway was built between 1950 and 1955.
 The Division of Highways built the 2.9 mi Elvas Freeway as a four-lane divided highway (with provisions for a six-lane freeway) to connect with the North Sacramento Freeway in the vicinity of Arden Way.
 The new freeway's southern terminus was the surface roads at 29th and 30th streets.
 At the time, the Elvas Freeway was conceived and built, the Division of Highways was already considering an elevated freeway along the 29th Street/30th Street corridor that would connect with the then proposed South Sacramento Freeway (SR 99).
 The Division of Highways went on to complete the Fort Sutter Viaduct along the 29th Street/30th Street corridor in 1968, which led the Division of Highways to convert the Elvas Freeway from four to six lanes in 1965.
 The Sacramento River Viaduct was completed in 1966, the Southside Park Viaduct was completed in 1967, and the rest of the W-X Freeway was completed in 1968.
 The Elvas Freeway was connected to the W-X Freeway to the west and US 50 to the east, in 1968 and 1971, respectively.
 The W-X Freeway and the Elvas Freeway were signed as I-80.

 Between 1968 and 1975, a 5.2 mi bypass was proposed that was to straighten the alignment of I-80 and increase its capacity.
 The Sacramento City Council voted in September 1979 to delete the I-80 bypass freeway from the Interstate System.
-In 1980 California submitted to the American Association of State Highway and Transportation Officials (AASHTO) proposals to relocate I-80 in Sacramento onto then I-880, extend US 50 west to cover the west half of old I-80, and to assign I-305 to the west half of old I-80, and delete I-880 in the Sacramento area (the route would eventually be relocated to then SR 17 from I-280 in San Jose to I-80 in Oakland in 1982–1984).
+In 1980 California submitted to the American Association of State Highway and Transportation Officials (AASHTO) proposals to relocate I-80 in Sacramento onto then I-880, extend US 50 west to cover the west half of old I-80, and to assign I-305 to the west half of old I-80, and delete I-880 in the Sacramento area.
+I-880 would eventually be relocated to then SR 17 from I-280 in San Jose to I-80 and I-580 (now at the MacArthur Maze) in Oakland in 1982–1984.
 AASHTO approved these proposals.
 The next year, the California State Legislature extended US 50 west to cover the western half of old I-80, and the eastern half was assigned the new SR 51 number and designated as I-80 Bus.
 The signage change from I-880 to I-80, and the previous I-80 to I-80 Bus was installed in November 1983.